Management Department (MGT)

 Business Communication

 This course explores different genres of written and oral communication employed in the business environment.
 Emphasis is placed on utilizing communication strategies that are tailored to both the audience and the organizational context in which the communication takes place.
 The ethical implications of communication within a business environment are also considered.
 This course develops a process approach to writing, which moves from planning through revision and final editing in producing business-related documents.
-Students will also be introduced to communication techniques that enhance productivity within groups as well as develop the ability to write as a team and create presentations that flow seamlessly.
+Students are also introduced to communication techniques that enhance productivity within groups as well as develop the ability to write as a team and create presentations that flow seamlessly.
 Prerequisite: ACC 221; CST 110; ECO 110, ECO 120; ENG 110 or ENG 112; sophomore standing; CBA major or healthcare analytics management minor.
-Students may not earn credit in more than one of the following: MGT/MKT 301, FIN/MGT/MKT 323.
+(Cross-listed with MGT/MKT; may only earn credit in one department.)
 Offered Fall, Spring.

 MGT 303 Cr.3